-Partners are remunerated solely out of the profits of the firm and are personally responsible for funding pensions and other benefits such as medical care.
+Partners are remunerated out of the profits of the firm and are personally responsible for funding pensions and other benefits such as medical care.
+The partner evaluation and compensation process is fully compliant with independence ramifications of the IESBA Code of Ethics for Professional Accountants which disallow a partner to be assessed or rewarded for selling non-assurance services to own audit clients.
 A partner's remuneration is allocated by the Regional Management Board after evaluating each partner's contribution to the firm during the year and following the completion of the annual audits for the national firms.
 The allocations made by the Management Board are reviewed and approved by the Partner Council.

-Each partner's remuneration comprises of three interrelated profit dependent components:
+Each partner's remuneration is comprised of three interrelated profit dependent components:

-- Responsibility Income - reflecting the partner's sustained contribution and responsibilities - Performance Income - reflecting how a partner and the teams he/she works with perform in a given year and - Equity Unit Income which represents a share in the profits after the allocation of the first two elements
+- Responsibility Income - reflecting the partner's sustained contribution and responsibilities - Performance Income - reflecting how a partner and the teams he/she works with performed in a given year, and - Equity Unit Income which represents a share in the profits after the allocation of the first two elements

-Equity units are allocated to partners on the basis of a matrix which primarily takes account of partner's current role within the Firm.
+Equity units are allocated to partners on the basis of a matrix which primarily takes into account the partner's current roles and responsibilities within the Firm.
 Performance income is determined by assessing a partner's achievements against an individually tailored balanced scorecard of objectives based on the partner's role.
 These objectives include the realisation of the Firm's audit quality standards and absolute adherence to our integrity and independence regulations.